TallKite/linnstrument-firmware/README.md

 Condensing can be combined with column offsets.
 First the scale is condensed, then columns are omitted.
 Setting the column offset to 2 omits every other column, setting it to 3 omits 2 out of 3 columns, etc.

 There's a school of thought that says there's only 12 notes, it's not that hard to learn your way around, and removing 5 of the 12 notes doesn't make the scale all that much more compact.
 So is it really worth condensing if it causes bending issues?
-Perhaps not if one plays only in 12edo.
-But if playing microtonally, condensing a large edo to a smaller scale can be very useful.
+If playing microtonally, condensing a large edo to a smaller scale can be very useful.
 For example, you can condense a 31edo chain-of-5ths scale of 12 notes to get quarter-comma meantone, the dominant tuning in Western music for 200 years.
-Or condense 53edo to the 22 shrutis of Indian music, or to a subset of that.
+Or condense 53edo to the 22 shrutis of Indian music, or to a 12-note subset of that.
 But even in 12edo, condensing has its uses.
 For example, you can create a vertical Wicki-Hayden layout.
 (Playing vertically means rotating the LinnStrument 90 degrees.)
 The range is huge, almost 8 octaves on a LinnStrument 128!
 See below for details.

 MONO MODE